Isabel May

+Isabel May (born November 21, 2000) is an American actress.
+She first gained attention as high school student Katie Cooper, one of the co-lead roles on the Netflix series Alexa & Katie (2018–2020), and gained further attention as co-lead character (and narrator) Elsa Dutton on the Paramount+ series 1883 (2021–2022), reprising the role as the narrator of its sequel series, 1923 (2022–2025).

+Life and career

 After auditioning for three years without landing a role, May and her parents decided to have her schooling done online starting in tenth grade so that she could concentrate on acting.
 Six months later, she landed the role of Katie in Alexa & Katie with no acting experience and limited training.
 She later joined the cast of Young Sheldon as the love interest of Sheldon's brother Georgie.
-She stars as the party host in the independent film Let's Scare Julie, a 90-minute continuously shot film produced in 2018, about scaring the reclusive girl next door at a Halloween party.
+She stars as the party host in the independent film Let's Scare Julie, a 90-minute one-shot film produced in 2018, about scaring the reclusive girl next door at a Halloween party.
 Run Hide Fight had its world premiere at the Venice Film Festival on September 10, 2020.

-In 2021, May starred as Elsa Dutton, the lead character and the show’s narrator in the Paramount+ western limited series, 1883, a prequel of Yellowstone.
+In 2021, May starred as Elsa Dutton, the lead character and the show's narrator in the Paramount+ western limited series 1883, a prequel of Yellowstone.
 She received positive reviews from critics and was named as one of the most promising young stars in Hollywood by The Hollywood Reporter.
 She later returned to role as the narrator for 1923.
-In 2022, May also appeared in an supporting role in the romantic comedy film I Want You Back.
-She was also cast alongside KJ Apa in the DC Extended Universe's Wonder Twins, but it was later canceled due to budget cuts at Warner Bros.
-Discovery.
-She later was cast as a female lead opposite Casey Affleck in independent thriller film The Smack.
+For her role, May won the Outstanding Actress in a Made for Television Movie/Limited-Series at the 24th Women's Image Network Awards.
+In 2022, May also appeared in a supporting role in the romantic comedy film I Want You Back.

+In 2025 she was cast alongside Jennifer Lopez in the Robert Zemeckis directed The Last Mrs. Parrish.
+It was also reported that May would portray the daughter of Sidney Prescott in Scream 7.